anaekin/AlertBox/README.md

 Here is a material design alert box.
 AlertBox is created using ui-bootstrap.
 This is just for creative purpose and nothing out of ordinary.
 Although it is simple to use.

+# Features
+1. Using html template in place of message.
+2. Alert template can be modified.
+3. Easy usage in app for confirmation and alert box.

 # Dependecies